 'He thinks too much: such men are dangerous'.
 Julius Caesar, Act I, scene 2 by William Shakespeare

 Who is it for?

 Any student who enjoys thinking!

-In addition to the general entrance requirements, it is preferred that students have GCSE English grade 5 and religious studies or one other written subject at grade 4 or better.
+In addition to the general entrance requirements, it is preferred that students have GCSE English literature grade 5 and religious studies, if studied (or one other written subject) at grade 4 or better.